Wednesday, March 28, 2018

-In 2022, the broadest measure of labor underutilization, designated U-6 (which includes the unemployed, workers employed part-time for economic reasons, and those marginally attached to the labor force), was 6.5 percent in South Carolina, not significantly different from the 6.9-percent rate for the nation, the U.S. Bureau of Labor Statistics reported today.
-Regional Commissioner Victoria G. Lee noted that 2 of the 6 alternative measures of labor underutilization in South Carolina were significantly lower than the rates recorded a year ago.
-Nationally, all six measures had significant decreases over the year.
-(See table 1.
-The Technical Note at the end of this release provides additional information on the reliability of estimates.)
+In 2017, the broadest measure of labor underutilization, designated U-6 (which includes the unemployed, workers employed part time for economic reasons, and those marginally attached to the labor force), was 7.8 percent in South Carolina, not significantly different from the 8.5-percent rate for the nation, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Janet S. Rankin noted that among the six alternative measures of labor underutilization in South Carolina, only the U-6 rate was significantly different from a year ago.
+Nationally, all six measures declined significantly over the year.
+(See table 1.)

 The official concept of unemployment, U-3 in the U-1 to U-6 range of measures, includes all jobless persons who are available to take a job and have actively sought work in the past 4 weeks.
-In South Carolina, 3.4 percent of the labor force was unemployed, as measured by U-3 in 2022, compared to the national rate of 3.6 percent.
+In South Carolina, 4.4 percent of the labor force was unemployed as measured by U-3 in 2017, not measurably different than the 4.4-percent rate for the nation.
 (See chart 1.)
-(The official measure of unemployment in states is derived using a statistical model that incorporates data from the Current Population Survey [CPS] and other sources, and this model-based estimate can differ from the direct CPS estimate discussed here.)
+(The official measure of unemployment in the states is derived using a statistical model that incorporates data from the Current Population Survey [CPS] and other sources, and this model-based estimate can differ from the direct CPS estimate discussed here.)

-South Carolina had 80,000 unemployed residents in 2022 according to the CPS.
-In addition, there were 50,900 workers who were employed part time for economic reasons (also known as involuntary part time).
-These individuals were working part time because of slack work or business conditions or because they were unable to find a full-time job.
+South Carolina had 100,000 unemployed residents in 2017 according to the CPS.
+In addition, there were 54,800 workers who were employed part time for economic reasons (also known as involuntary part time).
+These individuals were working part time because of slack work or business conditions, or because they were unable to find a full-time job.
 (See chart 2.)
-Nationwide, there were 3.93 million individuals working part time for economic reasons in 2022.
+Nationwide, there were 5.3 million individuals working part time for economic reasons in 2017.

-In 2022, the number of individuals considered to be marginally attached to the labor force in South Carolina was 24,100.
-People marginally attached to the labor force are not working, but indicate that they would like to work, are available to work, and have looked for work at some time during the past 12 months, even though they had not searched for work in the 4 weeks preceding the survey for reasons such as school attendance or family responsibilities.
-In the United States, the number of people marginally attached totaled 1.48 million in 2022.
+In 2017, the number of individuals considered to be marginally attached to the labor force in South Carolina was 24,900.
+People marginally attached to the labor force are not working but indicate that they would like to work, are available to work, and have looked for work at some time during the past 12 months even though they had not searched for work in the 4 weeks preceding the survey.
+In the United States, the number marginally attached totaled 1.6 million in 2017.

-The U-5 rate includes all people who are marginally attached to the labor force, and U-6 adds those who are involuntary part-time workers.
-Therefore, the larger the difference between U-5 and U-6, the higher the incidence of this form of "underemployment."
-In 2022, 49 states and the District of Columbia had significant differences between their U-5 and U-6 rates.
-California had the largest gap (+3.4 percentage points), followed by Hawaii (+3.1 points) and Colorado and New York (+3.0 points each).
-At the national level, the difference between U-5 and U-6 was +2.4 percentage points.
+In 2017, 10 states had rates lower than those of the U.S. for all six measures, while 4 states and the District of Columbia had rates higher than those of the U.S. for all six measures.
+(See table 2.)
+The difference between U-3 and U-4 reflects the degree of would-be job-seeker discouragement.
+No state had a noteworthy difference between these two measures.
+Nationally, the difference between U-3 and U-4 was +0.2 percentage point for 2017.
+The U-5 rate includes all persons who are marginally attached to the labor force and U-6 adds those who are involuntary part-time workers.
+The larger (smaller) the difference between U-5 and U-6, the higher (lower) the incidence of this form of “underemployment.”
+All states and the District of Columbia had differences between their U-5 and U-6 rates.
+Nevada had the largest gap (+4.5 percentage points) and South Dakota had the smallest gap (+2.0 points).
+At the national level, the difference between U-5 and U-6 was +3.2 percentage points for 2017.

 The U.S. Bureau of Labor Statistics (BLS) produces six measures of labor underutilization based on Current Population Survey (CPS) data.
 Monthly, the BLS publishes these six measures for the United States in the Employment Situation news release.
 (See www.bls.gov/news.release/empsit.t15.htm.)
 State estimates, presented as 4-quarter averages, are provided each quarter on the BLS website.
 (For the most recent data see www.bls.gov/lau/stalt.htm.)